Need to be seen soon?

 Drink plenty of water.
 The American Council on Exercise emphasizes the importance of hydrating before, during and after athletic activity.

 Practicing proper technique is especially important to avoiding injury in contact sports.
-Bradley cited football as an example.
+Brandi cited football as an example.

 “It’s a high-impact sport.
-But if you block and tackle the right way, leading with your shoulder instead of your head, you will limit your chances of getting hurt,” he said.
-“Listen to your coaches.
+But if you block and tackle the right way, leading with your shoulder instead of your head, you will limit your chances of getting hurt,” she said.
+“Listen to the coaches.
 There’s a reason they tell you to do it a certain way – so you don’t injure yourself.”

 Use proper equipment

 Make sure your child is properly equipped for their sport.
-Helmets with facemasks for football, ice hockey, lacrosse basketball and softball.
+Helmets with facemasks for football, ice hockey, lacrosse, basketball and softball.
 Shin guards for soccer.
-Some positions – baseball/softball catchers and ice hockey goalies, for example – require additional equipment.
+Some positions – baseball or softball catchers and ice hockey goalies, for example – require additional equipment.

 Check what is mandated, and make sure the equipment meets safety regulations.
 Reputable governing bodies for youth sports – such as state high school activity associations – spell out requirements in detail.